 Now mobile users who view your blog or website won’t have to wait minutes for your cover image to load.

-2. Sending copies of your free ebooks
+2. Sending out copies of your free ebooks

-One tremendous advantage of self-publishing with Smashwords or Draft2 Digital compared to Kindle or other publishing platforms is that you can download your published ebooks in different formats, for free.
+One tremendous advantage of self-publishing with Smashwords or Draft2 Digital compared to Kindle or other publishing platforms is that you can download your published ebooks in different formats for free.

-You can then send your ebooks to beta readers, book reviewers, book bloggers or your friends and family.
+You can then send your ebooks to beta readers, book reviewers, book bloggers, or your friends and family.

 Then click on your book in your book list, and look at the bottom right of the page for the link.

-3. Word properties
+3. Word properties trap

 This is a very simple trap to fall into.
-Always check your Word document properties before publishing an ebook.

 Go to ‘File’ and then down to ‘Properties’ and make sure your author name is correct.

-You do not want the name of your spouse or the silly name that was used to register the software on your computer to be advertised on the Internet for all and sundry to see.
+You do not want your spouse’s name or a silly name you set to register the software on your computer to be advertised on the Internet for all and sundry to see.

 5. Use book buy links

-You can use universal book buy links such as I have used in the image below.
+But you can also use universal book buy links like I used in the image below.

 Read more self-publishing tips

-Or if you are quite new at self-publishing, you might prefer to read our Getting Started in self-publishing page.
+Or if you are new to self-publishing, you might prefer to read our Getting Started in self-publishing page.